carsonicator/docs-invenio-rdm/docs/develop/index.md

 # Getting Started

-You are now ready to learn how to create, customize and iterate on your own InvenioRDM instance.
+You are now ready to learn how to create, customize, and iterate on your own InvenioRDM instance.
 In fact, the previous section showed you the last step before deploying.
-You wouldn't want to fully containerize your application in the day to day of developing your instance.
+You wouldn't want to fully containerize your application during the day to day of developing your instance.

 When working on your InvenioRDM application, you will want to use the commands